 Birth Flower for November

-These birth flowers were created through the language of flowers, also known as floriography.
-Similar to birth stones, birth flowers represent various meanings and characteristics that also apply to those born in the month.
+These birth flowers are part of the language of flowers, known as floriography.
+Just like birthstones, birth flowers represent various meanings and characteristics that also apply to those born in the month.

 November Birthflower - Chrysanthemum

-Today, chrysanthemums are popular around the world and known for being bright and colourful flowers.
-As chrysanthemums come in various shapes, the National Chrysanthemum Society in America has come up with a classification system based on each flower shape, including spoon, spider, quilled and pompom.
+Today, chrysanthemums are popular around the world and known for being bright and cheerful flowers.
+The National Chrysanthemum Society in America has come up with a classification system that lists different shapes of this flower, including spoon, spider, quilled, and pompom.
+How fun is that?

-The various colours of chrysanthemum flowers also give different meanings.
-White chrysanthemums symbolise loyalty while red ones symbolise love.
+Each colour of chrysanthemum has a different meaning.
+White blossoms symbolise loyalty while red ones stand for love.

-These flowers are also believed to bring joy and good luck.
-With their positive meanings, and different shapes and colours, chrysanthemums make for a versatile gift for any occasion as they come in so many colours and types.
+These flowers are also believed to attract joy and good luck.
+With their positive meanings, and different shapes and colours, chrysanthemums make for a versatile gift for any occasion.

 Birth Flower of November Gift Ideas